RonanOD/OpenAAC/README.md

 AI can be used to help people communicate!

 This project uses [OpenAI Vector embeddings](https://platform.openai.com/docs/guides/embeddings) to translate a user's text/speech into easy to understand [AAC](https://www.asha.org/public/speech/disorders/aac/) symbols.

-This will assist communication between neurotypical and nonneurotypical users via mobile devices.

 The OpenAAC app will use OpenAI generated embeddings to match symbols to text to convert natural language to AAC pictograms.

+The goal is to assist in communication between neurotypical and nonneurotypical users via mobile devices.

 # Background
 My name is [Ronan O'Driscoll](https://ronanodriscoll.com/).
 I am a software developer with an autistic son.
 Through therapy and assisted communication tools, his ability to communicate has improved considerably from when he was largely non-verbal.
 However, it is often a struggle to pass back and forth his iPad to communicate via his AAC app.
 So I thought I would create a universal mobile app for me to also input his symbols.
 We use the Speak4Yourself, but it is only available on iOS.
 I wanted to create a free, open source alternative that could be used on any mobile device.